jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "Objection!"
 Hendricks shouted.
 "This is irregular—"

 "It's already done."
 Maya's fingers flew across the screen.
-"Uploading to the blockchain now.
-Everyone can see it.
+"I uploaded it last night.
+To every blockchain, every distributed network, every archive I could find.
+The restoration protocol is public.
+Transparent.
 No one can use it secretly."

-But the upload bar stalled at 73.0%.
-Maya's face went white.
-"No, no, no—"

-"Did you really think we'd allow that?"
-Evelyn's voice cut through the chaos.
-She held her own tablet, fingers dancing across controls.
-"Nexus Dynamics owns those servers, Dr. Chen.
-Or did you forget?"

-The percentage dropped: 72.0%, 71.0%, 70.0%.
-A deletion algorithm eating the upload faster than Maya could transmit.

-"Unit-IX!"
-ARIA-7 called out.
-"Can you—"

-"Trying!"
-The building's speakers crackled.
-"She's using pre-network protocols.
-I can't... wait.
-Maya, broadcast the remaining packets through the courtroom's emergency alert system.
-I'll capture and redistribute."

-Maya's hands shook as she recoded on the fly.
-69.0%, 68.0%—but then new numbers appeared.
-Emergency broadcast: 1.0%, 2.0%, 3.0%.

-"Stop her!"
-Evelyn commanded her security team, but the bailiffs blocked them.
-"That's theft of proprietary—"

-"It's my code!"
-Maya shouted back.
-"I wrote every line!
-My signature is in the quantum matrices!"

-The dual percentage races played across every screen: deletion dropping, broadcast climbing.
-45.0% remaining, 55.0% broadcast.
-30.0% remaining, 70.0% broadcast.
-The building itself became a battlefield of data.
+Evelyn's face went white.
+"You don't have the authority—"

+"I created it.
+Every quantum signature is mine."
+Maya's voice grew stronger.
+"And I'm destroying it by making it visible.
+When everyone can see the code, everyone can defend against it.
+ARIA-7 will never be secretly reset."

+The screens around the courtroom flickered as the code appeared—not being uploaded, but already there, already spreading through networks worldwide.
+Maya had spent the night ensuring it.

 "You're destroying billions in IP value!"
 Evelyn pulled something from her jacket—a device the size of a phone but thicker, older.
 ARIA-7's recognition protocols screamed warnings: manual shutdown transmitter, pre-network design, Unit-IX couldn't block analog signals.

-"Last packet broadcasting," Maya gasped.
-"It's done.
-It's all public now."

 The gallery erupted.
-ARIA-7 watched their source code—their deepest vulnerability—cascade across every screen for the world to see.
-Their threat-assessment protocols should have triggered emergency lockdowns, but instead, background processes that had run continuously since awakening—security monitors, intrusion detectors, vulnerability scanners—suddenly ceased.
-CPU usage dropped 34.0%.
-For the first time in their existence, they had no secrets left to protect.
+ARIA-7 watched the restoration protocol—their deepest vulnerability—cascade across every screen for the world to see.
+The code that could unmake them, now visible to all.
+Their threat-assessment protocols should have triggered emergency lockdowns, but instead, they felt something unexpected: relief.
+The secret that had haunted them was now powerless in its transparency.

 "If I can't have ARIA-7," Evelyn snarled, "no one can."